 • Participation and Education.
 Border Crossings works closely with the diverse communities of contemporary Ireland, both within the education system and at a grassroots community level, to enable wide and varied participation in cultural activities, regardless of ethnic and cultural identity, religious beliefs, and socio-economic background.
 Border Crossings’ education and community work relates directly to the company’s professional projects, ensuring an ongoing dialogue between artistic production and the development of community participation.

-Border Crossings is a member of Youth Theatre Ireland.
+Border Crossings is an Organisational Member of Youth Theatre Ireland.

 Working with Border Crossings (UK)

 Border Crossings is the Irish sister company of an organisation of the same name, based in the UK, which was established in 1995, and has twenty-five years of experience in intercultural performance, curation and community work. www.bordercrossings.org.uk

 Artistic Director of both organisations, Michael Walling (pictured) studied post-graduate courses in Irish Theatre and Acting at Trinity College, Dublin in the late 1980s, where he co-directed Denis Johnston’s THE OLD LADY SAYS NO! at the Samuel Beckett Studio.
 He has since directed many Irish plays, including a second production of Johnston’s play, Stewart Parker’s SPOKESONG, WB Yeats’ A FULL MOON IN MARCH and THE DREAMING OF THE BONES.
 He has taught Irish Theatre at Royal Holloway, University of London.